WebML

-WebML (Web Modeling Language) is a visual notation and a methodology for designing complex data-intensive Web applications.
-It provides graphical, yet formal, specifications, embodied in a complete design process, which can be assisted by visual design tools.
+Web Modeling Language, (WebML) is a visual notation and methodology for the design of a data-intensive web applications.
+It provides a graphical means to define the specifics of web application design within a structured design process.
+This process can be enhanced with the assistance of visual design tools.

-In 2013 WebML has been extended to cover a wider spectrum of front-end interfaces, thus resulting in the Interaction Flow Modeling Language (IFML), adopted as a standard by the Object Management Group (OMG).
+In 2013, WebML was expanded to encompass a broader range of front-end interfaces, leading to the development of the Interaction Flow Modeling Language (IFML).
+IFML has since been recognized as a standard by the Object Management Group (OMG).

-This method has five models: structure, derivation, composition, navigation and presentation.
-These models are developed in an iterative process.
+This approach involves the development of five distinct models: structure, derivation, composition, navigation, and presentation.
+These models are refined through an iterative process.

 Concepts

 WebML enables designers to express the core features of a site at a high level without committing to detailed architectural details.
-WebML concepts are associated with an intuitive graphic representation, which can be easily supported by CASE tools and effectively communicated to the non-technical members of the site development team (e.g., with the graphic designers and the content producers).
-WebML also supports an XML syntax, which instead can be fed to software generators for automatically producing the implementation of a Web site.
+WebML concepts are associated with a graphic representation, which can be supported by CASE tools and communicated to non-technical members of a site development team (e.g., with graphic designers and content producers).
+WebML also supports an XML syntax, which can be fed to software generators for automatically producing the implementation of a website.
 The specification of a site in WebML consists of four orthogonal perspectives: